esmooov/rdbhs/readme.markdown

 - A one means the value following the length is encoded as an 16-bit integer.
 - A two means the value following the length is encoded as an 32-bit integer.
 - A three means the value following the length is encoded as an lzf compressed string.

+## Ziplist

+(Note: I was unable to find whether the endiannesses listed below as little-endian encodings were always litle-endian or whether they are stored as host byte order.)

+Ziplists are space-efficient special encodings for lists and sorted sets.
+The max number of members and max size for the ziplist encoding is set in the conf file that the Redis server reads when starting.

+The first 4 bytes store the number of bytes in the ziplist

+The next 4 bytes store the offset (in bytes) to the end of the last entry in the list

+The next 2 bytes store the number of members of the ziplist

+The remaining n-1 bytes of the ziplist store a sequence of members.
+If the ziplist is encoding a sorted set, the members should be parsed as value, score pairs.

+The structure of every zip list members is as follows:

+- First, is the number of bytes of the previous member in the ziplist.
+If this byte is less than 0xfe, the length is stored as a single byte.
+If the first byte is set to 0xfe, the next four bytes will hold the length of the previous member.

+- Next, is the encoding and length of the current member of the ziplist.
+This is similar, though not exactly the same, to the way the lengths and encodings of RDB objects are stored.
+  - If the first two most-significant bits are set to zero (00), the ziplist member is encoded as an n-bytes long string where n is the value of the remaining 6 bits.
+(00|XXXXXX)
+  - If the first two most-significant bits are set to one (01), the ziplist member is encoded as an n-bytes long string where n is the conjunction of remaining 6 bits shifted left 8 bytes and the next byte (01|XXXXXX XXXXXXXX)
+  - If the first two most-significant bits are set to two (10), the ziplist member is encoded as an n-bytes long string where n is the conjunction of remaining 6 bits shifted left 16 bytes and the next two bytes (01|XXXXXX XXXXXXXX XXXXXXXX).
+  - If the first two most-significant bits are set to three and the next two bits are set to zero (1100), the ziplist member is encoded as an int16t (2 bytes).
+  - If the first two most-significant bits are set to three and the next two bits are set to one (1101), the ziplist member is encoded as an int32t (4 bytes).
+  - If the first two most-significant bits are set to three and the next two bits are set to two (1110), the ziplist member is encoded as an int64t (8 bytes).

+- Finally, comes the value specified by the encoding and length

+Every ziplist terminates with a 0xff byte

+[13 00 00 00] -> Little-endian 32-bit length (in bytes) of ziplist

+[0e 00 00 00] -> little-endian 32-bit offset (in bytes) to the end of the last entry in the list

+[02 00]       -> little-endian 16-bit number of list entries

+[00]          -> number of bytes of previous entry

+[c0]          -> value encoding

+[01 00]       -> 16-bit value

+[04]          -> number of bytes of previous entry

+[c0]          -> value encoding

+[01 00]       -> 16-bit value

+[ff]          -> end of ziplist

+## Intset

+[02 00 00 00]  -> Little-endian 32-bit length encoding, in bytes, of members of the intset

+[01 00 00 00]  -> Little-endian 32-bit number of elements in the intset

+[01 00]        -> One little-endian member, two-bytes long, as specified in the encoding above